Tacolneston transmitting station

 The Tacolneston transmitting station is a facility for both analogue and digital VHF/FM radio and UHF television transmission near Tacolneston, 11 mi south-west of Norwich, Norfolk, England.

 It includes a 206.1 m tall guyed steel lattice mast, which was built between 2009 and 2012, and previously a 149.0 m tall guyed steel lattice mast, which was built in 1956 (completed in late September/early October that year).
 On top of the current mast is located the UHF television transmitting antenna, which brings the overall height of the structure to 206.1 m (the overall height of the previous mast being 165.0 m).

+The transmitter provides broadcast television and radio services to Norfolk and north Suffolk.
+However, northwestern parts of Norfolk including King's Lynn and Wells-next-the-Sea receive better TV signals from the Belmont TV transmitter situated in north Lincolnshire but the local relay transmitters in both towns receive signals from the Tacolneston transmitter.

 History

 Construction

-The station's original mast, built from early 1954, was 61 m tall and first broadcast television transmissions, albeit temporarily, from February 1955.
+The station's original mast, built from early 1954, was 61 m tall and first broadcast television transmissions, albeit temporarily, from 1 February 1955.

 VHF (FM) radio broadcasts began on a test basis from 22 December 1956, in order to allow East Anglia to receive programmes on VHF over the Christmas period.
 The BBC Light Programme was not available during this test phase, and there were warnings that the service would occasionally be interrupted for engineering reasons.

-The main structure was built by J. L. Eve Construction around 1956, for the new BBC East region.
+The main structure was built by J. L. Eve Construction in August 1956, for the new BBC East region.
+The Peterborough BBC mast was the same height and shape as Tacolneston, built in October 1959, and carried BBC television, before Sandy Heath.

+In February 1958, the ITA was looking to put an Anglia transmitter, possibly at either Tacolneston, Snetterton, or Mendlesham in central Suffolk.